MCT-master/mct-master.github.io/_posts_draft/2019-01-23-Portal-Jam-Oslo-Side.md

 ### Reflections

 As you can see and hear in the first video, we very quickly started to decrease in tempo.
 There is a huge difference in BPM at the beginning and in the end.
-It's likely that this is because of the transmission latency in the LOLA system
+It's likely that this decrease in tempo happened because of the transmission latency in the LOLA system.

+This was why we decided to give it another try, but with click this time, as you can hear in the second video.
+It helped a lot, but we were still struggling somehow to keep up in sync with the click.
+For rhytmic music like jazz, it seemes that playing with click is mandatory to be able to keep the time in the telematic performance.
+However, for the audience, listening to a click track is not very pleasant.
+An interesting future task could be to figure out a nice soloution to let the performers only hear the click track during a performance (and not the audience).

+Another idea for future telematic jam sessions, would be to experiment with different types of music than jazz, with less strict tempo preferences.
+Maybe more ambient types of music would fit the setting better.